Dead Lakes Wewahitchka Florida

-The dead lakes history has several theories as to what happened; one theory is years ago a temporary flood of salt water killed the cypress trees; another is as we meanted earlier the Apalachicola river’s current made a sand bar where the Chipola empties out and blocked the river and flooded the swamp.
+The dead lake’s history has several theories as to what happened; one theory is years ago a temporary flood of saltwater killed the cypress trees; another is as we meant earlier the Apalachicola river’s current made a sand bar where the Chipola empties out and blocked the river and flooded the swamp.
 Who really knows, we think what really happened is that the dam that was built caused the death of these majestic cypress trees.
 Now, only the stumps are left to rot away.
 That is how the “Dead Lakes” got its name.

-This Dead Lakes is 83-acre area well-known as a fishing impoundment on the Chipola River.
-Freshwater species regulaurly caught include shellcrackers, bluegill and bass.
+This Dead Lakes is an 83-acre area well-known as a fishing impoundment on the Chipola River.
+Freshwater species regularly caught include shell crackers, bluegill, and bass.
 Anglers find fishing in the spring season to be the most successful.
-Several small man-made ponds that are actually former fish hatcheries, also offer great fishing opportunity.
-Anglers may fish from shore or launch a motor boat, Kayak or paddleboat.
+Several small man-made ponds that are actually former fish hatcheries, also offer great fishing opportunities.
+Anglers may fish from shore or launch a motorboat, kayak, or paddleboat.

-The Dead Lakes and surrounding areas is home to some of the finest and most unique fishing you will ever experience.
-The area is filled with wildlife and many sub-species of the largemouth bass family, big catfish and hundreds of other types.
-Anglers should always exercise caution while boating due to the many snags, never ending changes in water levels and stumps in the lake.
+The Dead Lakes and surrounding areas are home to some of the finest and most unique fishing you will ever experience.
+The area is filled with wildlife and many sub-species of the largemouth bass family, big catfish, and hundreds of other types.
+Anglers should always exercise caution while boating due to the many snags, never-ending changes in water levels, and stumps in the lake.